thanhit95/multi-threading/notes-demos-exercises.md

 - try to dequeue from it and the queue is empty, or...
 - try to enqueue items to it and the queue is already full.

-There is a special type of the blocking queue, that is "synchronous queue".
-A synchronous queue is a blocking queue with capacity = 0 (i.e. it does not store any value at all).
+"Synchronous queue" is usually a synonym of "blocking queue".
+In Java, a synchronous queue has zero capacity (i.e. it does not store any value at all).

 &nbsp;